l3p-cv/lost/README.md

     Follow instructions of the quick_setup script,
     printed in the command line.

 ## !!!
-Experimental !!!
+Alpha Release !!!
 LOST 2.x QuickSetup - use it wisely !
-Lost 2.x is still in development.
+Most of the implementation work on version 2.0 has been completed.
+LOST 2 is currently in a test stage.
-In the backend most of the work packages are finished, currently we are finalizing the version and expect a first official release soon.
+In addition, we are working on preparing the documentation for the first official release.
+What's new compared to version 1, you can read in the [Changelog](./CHANGELOG.md).

-You are welcome to test the current version anyway:
+You are welcome to test the current version:

 1. Install docker on your machine or server: https://docs.docker.com/install/